We will create a culture of excellence, enjoyment and mutual respect for all within the school and in the community.

 • Support pupils’ cultural, moral and spiritual development and promote respect for the values, beliefs and cultures of others.

-BRITISH VALUES STATEMENT
+UNIVERSAL VALUES STATEMENT

 - All children are encouraged to debate topics of interest, express their views and make a meaningful contribution to the running of the school on matters that directly involve pupils.
 Children also have the opportunity to have their voices heard through pupil questionnaires and pupil surveys.